soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

-This seems to indicate that there is a fundamental limit in error-rate beyond which no model can surpass, regardless of data or atype of architecture.
+This seems to indicate that there is a fundamental limit in error-rate beyond which no model can surpass, regardless of data or type of architecture.

-This has been observed through model-scaling, datset scaling and compute scaling, as you can see from the power law equations as shown below.
+This has been observed through model-scaling, dataset scaling and compute scaling, as you can see from the power law equations as shown below.
 The team was quoted in the paper saying:- "We observe no signs of deviation from these trends on the upper end, though performance must flatten out eventually before reaching zero loss".